What is an arm lift (brachioplasty)?

 Why Choose Us

-If you’re considering an arm lift, look for a plastic surgeon with specialized training and significant experience performing these procedures.
+If you’re considering arm lift surgery, look for a plastic surgeon with specialized training and significant experience performing these procedures.
 Consider going to an expert who is affiliated with a major medical center, such as at Cleveland Clinic Cosmetic & Plastic Surgery Center.
 Ask your specialist about credentials, training and how many arm lift procedures he or she has performed.

 Is this procedure covered by health insurance?